A payment on my account is not correct

 If you don’t recognise the payment at all

 It might be that the company is using a different trading name, or it could be a payment made by the joint account holder.

 If it’s a payment you recognise but weren’t expecting

 Could it be a payment made a while ago, but it's only showing up now?

 Most payments will show up within 7 days, but sometimes they can take up to 120 days.
 Check your previous statements to make sure they didn’t take the payment before.

 Has a subscription renewed recently or has a free trial come to an end?

 If so, it could be a recurring card payment.
 If you’ve previously given a company your card details, they might have put a payment through on it.

 Is a company still taking a recurring card payment after you cancelled it?

-Make a note of the date you cancelled and the payments they’ve taken since, and try speaking to the company again.
-If they don’t resolve the issue, get in touch about cancelling a recurring card payment.
+Make a note of the date you cancelled the recurring card payment and the payments the company has taken since.
+Then, contact us about cancelling a recurring card payment.